Kaohsiung, Taiwan Dragon and Tiger Pagodas at Lotus Pond.

 i-Ride Experience in Kaohsiung

-Located in Kaohsiung Software Park, The “i-Ride Experience Center” is a state-of-art attraction where you can see a bird’s view of Kaohsiung’s best tourist destination.
-Combining a simulator, surround audio-video system, and immersive 5D effect makes riders feel like they are flying in the sky. i-Ride is more than an attraction; it’s a cultural and educational experience.
+Located in Kaohsiung Software Park, the “i-Ride Experience Center” is a state-of-the-art attraction offering a bird’s-eye view of Kaohsiung’s top tourist destinations.
+Combining a simulator, surround audio-video system, and immersive 5D effects makes riders feel as if they are flying. i-Ride is more than an attraction; it’s a cultural and educational experience.

 Get a chance to experience an incredible adventure.
 When flying through the Liuhe Night Market, the fragrance of salty chicken floats in the air.
 You can fly through the wind and experience the fun of flying between the clouds.